anibali/docker-irkernel/README.md

 Firstly ensure that you have a supported NVIDIA graphics card with the appropriate drivers and CUDA libraries installed.

-You will need to know which NVIDIA GPU architecture you are using (I've tested with Maxwell only).
+You will need to know which NVIDIA GPU architecture you are using (look up your graphics card if you're unsure).
+In theory `Tesla`, `Fermi`, `Kepler` and `Maxwell` should work, but I've only tested Maxwell.

-Build the image using the following command, setting `nv_arch` appropriately:
+Build the image using the following command, setting `nv_arch` appropriately for your graphics card architecture:

 ```sh
 docker build --build-arg=nv_arch=Maxwell -t irkernel cuda-7.5